-- a) confirmation of policy and procedural compliance with this policy - b) any serious incidence of non-compliance by individuals and the action taken
+a) confirmation of policy and procedural compliance with this policy;

-- c) list of activities where bribery risk is assessed as medium or greater - d) measures being taken to mitigate risk in each case.
+- b) any serious incidence of non-compliance by individuals and the action taken; - c) list of activities where bribery risk is assessed as medium or greater; and - d) measures being taken to mitigate risk in each case.

-Simon Walther, Cohort plc Finance Director, has been appointed as Group Bribery Officer with overall responsibility for enforcement of this policy.
-It is the responsibility of each subsidiary within the Cohort Group to appoint a Company Bribery Officer, who must be at director level within the business, with responsibility for the implementation of both this policy and the individual subsidiary's own anti-bribery policy.
-Simon Walther is the Company Bribery Officer for Cohort plc.
+Simon Walther, Cohort plc Finance Director, has been appointed as Group Anti-bribery Officer with overall responsibility for enforcement of this policy.
+It is the responsibility of each subsidiary within the Cohort Group to appoint a Company Anti-bribery Officer, who must be at director level within the business, with responsibility for the implementation of both this policy and the individual subsidiary's own anti-bribery policy.
+Simon Walther is the Company Anti-bribery Officer for Cohort plc.